titusdecali/dripdotdesign/_drafts/the-aquascaphe-a-retro-timepiece-from-baltic-watch.md

 * Black & Silver - silvered markers on the dial and bezel, together with a grainy dial
 * Black Cream - creme colored markers on the dial and bezel as well as a grainy dial

-The watch is packed with eye-pleasing details.
+The watch is featuring eye-pleasing details.
 We appreciate the sandwich-style markers 3, 6 and 9 shaped like triangles.
-The printed marker 12 is the only numeral on the Aquascaphe dial.
+You will notice that the printed marker 12 is the only numeral on the Aquascaphe dial.
 This creates a unique combination of markers.

 If you like to wear your diver with a stainless steel bracelet, you will have the possibility to purchase the **Aquasquaphe diving watch** with a BOR (beads-of-rice) bracelet for an extra US$87.